apache/drill/contrib/format-pdf/README.md

 * `extractionAlgorithm`:  Allows you to choose the extraction algorithm used for extracting data from the PDF file.
 Choices are `spreadsheet` and `basic`.
 Depending on your data, one may work better than the other.

 ## Accessing Document Metadata Fields
 PDF files have a considerable amount of metadata which can be useful for analysis.
 Drill will extract the following fields from every PDF file.
 Note that these fields are not projected in star queries and must be selected explicitly.
 The document's creator populates these fields and some or all may be empty.
-With the exception of `_page_count` which is an `INT` and the two date fields, all the other fields are `VARCHAR` fields.
+With the exception of `_page_count`, `_table_count` and `_table_index` which are `INT` fields and the two date fields, all the other fields are `VARCHAR` fields.

  The fields are:
  * `_page_count`